spack/spack-tutorial/tutorial_environments.rst

 Reproducing builds
 ------------------

-Spack environments provide users with *virtual environments* similar to `Python venv <https://docs.python.org/3/library/venv.html>`_ and `Conda environments
-<https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#>`_).
-The goal is to ensure packages in one environment
-are kept separate from those of another.
-These environments can be managed by Spack or independent.
-In either case, their environment files can be used to reproduce builds by other users and on other machines.
+*Environment files can be used to reproduce builds by other users and on other machines.*
-Since those files are key to reproducing builds, let's start with them.

 ^^^^^^^^^^^^^^^^^
 Environment files